liz7124/Machine-Learning-Homework-2/No9/README.md

 In the  **Conditional GAN**  (**CGAN**), the generator learns to generate a fake sample with a specific condition or characteristics (such as a label associated with an image or more detailed tag) rather than a generic sample from unknown noise distribution.
 Now, to add such a condition to both generator and discriminator, we will simply feed some vector  _y_, into both networks.
 Hence, both the discriminator  _D(X,y)_  and generator  _G(z,y)_  are jointly conditioned to two variables,  _z_  or  _X_  and  _y_.
 [1]

 ## Result
+I tried to perform Xavier Initializer and He normal initializer to the Generator.
+The result shows that with Xavier get into convergence state more faster than He normal.
+On 500 epochs with Xavier the Generator already get into convergence state.

+This is the result.
+For 1000 epochs animation, I just create sampling of some picture because of file size problem.

 | Epoch 1-500 (Xavier-Generator) | Epoch 1-500 (He normal-Generator) |
 |--|--|
 | ![enter image description here](https://github.com/liz7124/Machine-Learning-Homework-2/blob/master/No9/Fashion_MNIST_cGAN_results/500epochs_xavier/Fashion_MNIST_cGAN_generation_animation.gif) | ![enter image description here](https://github.com/liz7124/Machine-Learning-Homework-2/blob/master/No9/Fashion_MNIST_cGAN_results/500epochs_xavier/Fashion_MNIST_cGAN_generation_animation.gif) |